Commodore VIC-20 S-Video Mod

 Finally, solder the botch wire to the bottom of the board.

-One thought on “Commodore VIC-20 S-Video Mod
+2 thoughts on “Commodore VIC-20 S-Video Mod

 1. Something must had been incorrect before you did the mod.
 Sure, there are some severe dot crawl on an unmodified VIC 20, but the monochrome part of the picture is generally rather good.